FvDeylen/AortaAnalyzer/README.md

 pip install scikit-image
 ```

-The main application can be run and modified now
+The main application can be run and modified now.

 ## First Steps
 1. Start the application with (environment has to be active)